papaknik/Multinomial-Logistic-Regression-with-scikit-learn/README.md

 - Learning curve analysis to assess model performance and generalization

 ## Data

-The dataset consists of weather-related features and is derived from historical data, with the target variable being one of three classes: *No Precipitation*, *Rain*, or *Snowfall*.
-Data preparation includes feature engineering (such as creating lagged variables), handling missing values, and data transformations.
+The dataset contains historical weather-related features obtained via the Open-Meteo API.
+The target variable is a categorical label representing one of three classes:

+    No Precipitation
+    Rain
+    Snowfall

+This dataset serves as the foundation for evaluating different logistic regression techniques in a multi-class classification setting.

 ## Project Structure